AVAILABLE UNTIL JULY 30TH.

-When drummers say they’re going to practice, they will often sit down at their drum-set and play along to their favourite songs or practice their favourite grooves or fills.
+When drummers say they’re going to practice, they will often sit down at their drum set and play along to their favorite songs or practice their favorite grooves or fills.
 This is awesome – but is this really all there is to practicing?
 If they are only practicing songs, grooves, and fills that they can already play, the point is being missed.
 Practicing is about targeting your weaknesses and pushing yourself in different areas of drumming.

 Everything we practice on the drums can be broken down into four main categories:

 If you take the time to practice specific material from each of these categories, you will see significant improvement in all areas of your drumming.

 The technique category includes both hand and foot technique.
 Hand technique includes Moeller technique, finger technique, push-pull technique, and so on.
 There are also different grips like German, French, American, and traditional grip that are used to develop different hand techniques.
 Foot technique includes heel-toe technique, slide technique, constant-release technique, heel-down technique, and more.